cyberuni/typescript-module-resolutions-demo/README.md

   e.g. `test:node16` to build all projects with `Node16`
 - `pnpm <project> <command>`: run command in specific project.\
   e.g. `pnpm node16-syn build` to build the `node16-syn` project.

+## TODO

+- need to clean up the c* error list one more time